antorguez95/synthetic_data_generation_framework/README.md

 ## Generated results

 Each database has its correspondant script.
 The execution of each of them will generate a `results` and  `EDA` folders that contain the results after data augmentation and an initial Exploratory Data Analysis (EDA), respectively.
 Results are stored as figures or as `.pkl` files containing the numerical values of the metrics analysed.
 Please, refer to ######PAPER###### for further information.

+## Learn more

+For any other questions related with the code you can post an issue on this repository or contact us sending an email